CageDroneRF: A Large-Scale RF Benchmark and Toolkit for Drone Perception: Machine Learning Tasks and Baselines

 \subsubsection{Experimental Results and Baseline Performance}

-After training, the model achieved a test accuracy of 53.49\%, as shown in the confusion matrix (Fig.~\ref{fig:flat_confusion_matrix}).
-The confusion matrix reveals that certain drone types are classified with high accuracy, while others exhibit significant misclassifications, especially for classes that seen less training data, indicating areas for potential improvement.
-The results highlight the challenges of single-label classification in RF drone signals, particularly in distinguishing between similar models.
+{The model achieves a test accuracy of 53.49\%, as shown in the confusion matrix (Fig.~\ref{fig:flat_confusion_matrix}).
+The confusion matrix reveals that certain drone types are classified with high accuracy, while others exhibit significant misclassifications, particularly for classes with fewer training samples.
+These results highlight the challenges of single-label classification of RF drone signals, especially when distinguishing between similar models.}